Happy Birthday, Anchee Min!

 At age 17, her family sent her to a collective farm where she was forced to endure horrific conditions and was put to work for eighteen hours a day.
 The prolonged hours and cruel working conditions led to a spinal cord injury.

-With the assistance and support of a friend along with the sponsorship of her aunt living in Singapore, Min obtained a passport and applied to the School of the Art Institute of Chicago in Illinois.
+With the assistance and support of a friend and the sponsorship of her aunt living in Singapore, Min obtained a passport and applied to the School of the Art Institute of Chicago in Illinois.
 Upon emigrating to the United States in 1984, it was discovered that, contrary to what she had put on her visa application, she did not speak English, and immigration officials almost deported her back to China.

 After moving to the U.S., Min worked multiple jobs and continued to learn English by watching episodes of Sesame Street.

-Visit the author’s website
+Visit the author’s website.

 We Recommend